See below for the full set of SEAI guidelines for applying for the Solar Panels PV Grant

 1 About the Scheme

-This takes the form of a once-off payment to a homeowner based on the installation of products
+This takes the form of a once-off payment to a homeowner based on the installation of solar PV

-which meet the requirements of the Scheme.
-The eligible technologies will be solar PV systems
+systems (including metering etc.) which meet the requirements of the Scheme.

 Residential homes will be eligible for support once per technology.